-Habitat: Burnweed grows from a shallow fibrous root system with a short taproot and is found in sunny disturbed areas where it grows best.
+Habitat: American Burnweed grows from a shallow fibrous root system with a short taproot and is found in sunny disturbed areas where it grows best.
 It will also grow in part shade in open woods.
 Dry to wet conditions are tolerated.
 Most versatile - leading to invasiveness.

 Names: The genus Erechtites is believed to be an ancient name, as far back as Dioscorides, for a plant with similar characteristics.
 The species hieraciifolius means 'leaves like Hieracium' which are the Hawkweeds.
 As to the many common names - the importance of scientific names is realized here.
 USDA and the University of MN Herbarium use American Burnweed, whereas the MN DNR Uses Pilewort.
 The older name 'Fireweed' appears in Flora of North America and Britton and Brown.
 The name 'Fireweed' is normally applied to Epilobium angustifolium, but like E. angustifolium, the name has been applied here (as has 'Burnweed') because of the belief that it quickly colonizes newly burned areas.
 Thoreau, among others, disputes this; see his comments below.